 - Remove it from the broiler and turn it over.
 Put it back in and broil on the other side for another 6-8 minutes.

-5. When done, remove the steak from the grill or oven.
-Transfer it to a plate to rest for 5 minutes (the plate will accumulate the flavorful juices from the meat as it rests).
+5. When done, remove the steak from the grill or oven and rest it on a plate or carving board for 5 minutes (the plate will accumulate the flavorful juices from the meat as it rests).
 Transfer it to a cutting board and slice it thinly, against the grain, at a 45 degree angle from the cutting board.

 6. Optional: scatter cilantro leaves or sliced scallions over the meat as a garnish before serving.
 Serve sliced meat to each guest, drizzled with the accumulated juices.